icopy-site/awesome/docs/awesome/awesome-cl.md

 Proprietary:

 * [LispWorks](http://www.lispworks.com/) - an integrated cross-platform development tool for Common Lisp.
+  * reputed features include: the CAPI cross-platform and native GUI toolkit, the LispWorks IDE, the mobile platforme runtime (iOs, Android), its Java interface, the tree shaker to build lighter binaries, its KnowledgeWorks system for "rule-based, object-oriented, logical, functional and database programming", and more.
+  * has a free edition, with limitations (heap size limit, time limit).
 * [Allegro CL](https://franz.com/products/allegro-common-lisp/) - provides the full ANSI Common Lisp standard with many extensions.
+  * reputed features include: its AllegroCache object persistence database system, the KnowledgeGraph system, its web-based IDE, and more.
+  * has a free edition.
+It includes AllegroCache, with a size limit.
 * [MOCL](https://wukix.com/mocl) - CL as a library for mobile devices (iOS & Android) and OSX.

 See also: